thefrontside/bigtest/website/docs/interactors/4-matchers-assertions.md

 And `matching()` is for when you want to use regular expression instead of a string.

-To illustrate how you can use these two matchers, let's take this Heading element:
+To demonstrate how you can use these two matchers, let's take this Heading element:

 ```html
 <h1>Foo Bar</h1>